ZongzeChen/Stroke-based-Autoencodes-SAE-/README.md

 This is the implementation of the paper: Stroke-Based Autoencoders: A Pre-training model for Efficient Zero-Shot Chinese Character Recognition.

 ## Datasets
-Stroke image sequences dataset can be accessed in the project [https://hanziwriter.org](url) or [https://github.com/ZongzeChen/Stroke-based-Autoencodes-SAE-/tree/main/Datasets/Stroke%20image%20sequences](url).
+Stroke image sequences dataset can be accessed in the project <a href="https://hanziwriter.org" target="_blank">link</a> or [https://github.com/ZongzeChen/Stroke-based-Autoencodes-SAE-/tree/main/Datasets/Stroke%20image%20sequences](url).

-HWDB dataset can be accessed in [http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html](url).
+HWDB dataset can be accessed in <a href="http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html" target="_blank">link</a>.

-Printed Artistic dataset can be accessed in [https://pan.baidu.com/s/1idbLAliUpsgB_IyuDS8EXg](url).
+Printed Artistic dataset can be accessed in <a href="[https://github.com/FudanVI/FudanOCR/tree/main/stroke-level-decomposition](https://pan.baidu.com/s/1idbLAliUpsgB_IyuDS8EXg)" target="_blank">link</a>.
 ## Experiments

 ## Acknowledgements

 The detailed codes are based on:

-1.Masked Autoencoders Are Scalable Vision Learners  [https://github.com/pengzhiliang/MAE-pytorch](url) (unofficial).
+1.Masked Autoencoders Are Scalable Vision Learners  <a href="https://github.com/pengzhiliang/MAE-pytorch" target="_blank">link</a>(unofficial).

-2.Zero-Shot Chinese Character Recognition with Stroke-Level Decomposition  [https://github.com/FudanVI/FudanOCR/tree/main/stroke-level-decomposition](url).
+2.Zero-Shot Chinese Character Recognition with Stroke-Level Decomposition  <a href="https://github.com/FudanVI/FudanOCR/tree/main/stroke-level-decomposition" target="_blank">link</a>.

-Thanks very much!<a href="https://blog.csdn.net/PPLLO_o" target="_blank">PPLLO_o</a>
+Thanks very much!